 On an October day in the Rocky Mountains, you will sometimes find stands of quaking aspen trees that stretch for miles, their autumn gold perhaps punctuated here and there by the green of a conifer or two, as if for contrast.
-Elsewhere in the Rockies, this duet of colors may be reversed.
+Elsewhere, this duet of colors may be reversed.
 Either way, when you are in that part of the country, these natural wonders are your frequent companions.
 But it may be best to admire their beauty in nature rather than trying to grow them in your landscaping.

 Quaking aspen trees (botanical name Populus tremuloides, and also commonly called "trembling aspens") have a golden-yellow fall foliage color, after bearing deep-green leaves all summer.
-They are perhaps the dominant fall foliage tree of western North America, but folks in places such as New England, too are very familiar with the autumn color that they provide.
+They are perhaps the dominant fall foliage tree of western North America, but folks in places such as New England, too are very familiar with the autumn color that these deciduous trees provide.

 Problems, Care of Quaking Aspen Trees